Campus Life

 Student Involvement and Leadership

-The Office of Student Involvement provides an array of opportunities for students to get involved: from leadership development programs to over 100 clubs and organizations, these opportunities help first-year students, in particular, meet new people, make friends, explore your interests, and contribute to a vibrant campus culture.
+The Office of Student Involvement provides an array of opportunities for students to get involved: from leadership development programs to over 100 clubs and organizations, these opportunities help new students, in particular, meet new people, make friends, explore your interests, and contribute to a vibrant campus culture.

-Learn more about the Clubs and Organizations offered at Holy Cross, the Student Government Association, and the Office of Student Involvement
+Learn more about the Clubs and Organizations offered at Holy Cross and the Student Government Association